kc-dot-io/Mojo-Mobile/README.md

 Here you see that the exports variable defines some simple localized data for a label.

-We can also defined a callback for this model via Mojo.Ready that provides all data defined by each component of the module to this context.
+We can also define a callback for this model via Mojo.Ready that defines the exports for each component of the module - once they have loaded.

 > Resources/mojo/views/facebook.js

 ```

   var exports = { };

   Mojo.Ready('facebook','view',function(options){